while-loop/go-walk/README.md

 License
 -------
-go-walk is licensed under the MIT license.
+go-walk is licensed under the GPLv2 license.
 See [LICENSE](LICENSE) for details.

 Author
 ------